Manish254252/Microservices_Demo/README.md

 # 🏗️ Microservices Architecture with Spring Boot

-This repository (`microservices`) contains multiple **Spring Boot-based microservices**, each handling a specific functionality.
+This repository (`MicroservicesDemo`) contains multiple **Spring Boot-based microservices**, each handling a specific functionality.
 These services communicate with each other, forming a complete **distributed system**.

 ## 📌 Overview